 The bottom of the case is removed, and this reveals 4 bolts which hold the motherboard to the metal frame.
 Once these are removed the motherboard can be removed from the case by unplugging the front panel cable and disconnecting it from the hard drive riser board.

-On the DS415+ the pins to which the pullup resistor is added into are located on the side of the PCB and is a dual row 2.54mm header with 12 pins.
+On the DS415+ the pins to which the pullup resistor is added are located on the side of the PCB and are a dual row 2.54mm header with 12 pins.

 The DS411+II does not have the same layout but there is a single row of holes with a 2x6 header with a smaller pin pitch alongside.

 I checked the pins using my oscilloscope and located the 3.3V and CPU Clock pins which had a very distorted clock signal.